 Indeed, responding marketers confirmed that email is the medium they are least likely to cut back on in the face of anticipated budget reductions for the year ahead.

 The economy will make budget cuts inevitable, in marketers' view: 93% are expecting moderate to significant budget impacts in 2009.
 Moreover, 70% are predicting that they will specifically need to reduce advertising expenditures within their plans.

-Aside from a continued focus on email, what's in the game plan for 2009?
+Aside from continued focus on email, what's in the game plan for 2009?
 About half report that their companies already use consumer data mining, but an additional 23% are planning to do so within the next 12 months.
-Furthermore, 55% of those not already using Web analytics will be leveraging that tool.
+Furthermore, 55% of those who are not already using Web analytics will be leveraging that tool.